deuriib/spring-boot-crud/README.md

 - The application provides RESTful endpoints for basic CRUD operations.
 - Use your preferred API testing tool or software (e.g., Postman) to interact with the API.

-## Contributing

-Contributions are welcome!
-Follow these steps to contribute:

-1. Fork the repository.
-2. Create a branch: `git checkout -b feature/new-feature`.
-3. Commit your changes: `git commit -am 'Add new feature'`.
-4. Push to the branch: `git push origin feature/new-feature`.
-5. Submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.